-Since 2000, North Carolina has experienced a declining trend in the number of university startups formed per \$1 million of academic science and engineering R&D expenditures.
-While quite variable over this time fame, North Carolina experienced a decline of -5.2 percent from 2000 to 2015 [3.6C].
-Meanwhile, the U.S. experienced a positive trend of 19.4 percent.
-Relative to comparison states, North Carolina experienced the smallest decline, putting it ahead of Georgia, Virginia, and Massachusetts.
+Since 2000, North Carolina has experienced an upward trend in the number of university startups formed per \$1 million of academic science and engineering R&D expenditures.1 While quite variable over this time fame, North Carolina experienced an increase of 27.3 percent from 2000 to 2017 [3.6C].
+Meanwhile, the U.S. experienced a positive trend of 67.1 percent.
+Relative to comparison states, North Carolina ranks in the middle, behind Massachusetts, Washington, and California, which had larger increases, but ahead of ahead of Colorado, Georgia, and Virginia, which decreased.

-From 2013-2015, seven North Carolina universities reported having formed university startups-Duke University, ECU, North Carolina State University, the University of North Carolina at Charlotte, the University of North Carolina at Greensboro, the University of North Carolina at Chapel Hill, and Wake Forest University.
-Among all universities within the state, the University of North Carolina at Chapel Hill had the highest average number of startups formed from 2013-2015, and North Carolina State University had the highest average number of startups formed that remained in the state [3.6D].
-Duke University, the University of North Carolina at Chapel Hill, and North Carolina State University were the only universities whose averages were higher than the U.S. average for both the average number of university startups formed and those that stayed in the home state, although Wake Forest University's average number of university startups formed is above the U.S. average.
+From 2015-2017, seven North Carolina universities reported having formed university startups-Duke University, ECU, North Carolina State University, the University of North Carolina at Charlotte, the University of North Carolina at Greensboro, the University of North Carolina at Chapel Hill, and Wake Forest University.
+Among all universities within the state, North Carolina State University had highest average number of startups formed during this time period, and also had the highest average number of startups formed that remained in the state [3.6D].
+North Carolina State University, Duke University, and the University of North Carolina at Chapel Hill were the only universities whose averages were higher than the U.S. average for both the average number of university startups formed and those that stayed in the home state.